 Time off for civic duties will be paid as per national guidelines.
-The member of staff must complete the Record of Absence Other Than Sickness or Annual Leave Form in advance as detailed above, after it has been notified to the relevant Line Manager.
+The member of staff must complete the Record of Absence Other Than Sickness or Annual Leave Form in advance as detailed above, after it has been notified to the YARSM.